madhav2302/lua-compiler/README.md

-## Lua Compiler
+## Lua Interpreter

 It is an assignment of course Programming Language Principle (COP5556) taught in University of Florida.

 ### About the project

-It is simple Lua compiler built on Java, which performs basic arithmetic operations and function calls in Lua.
+It is simple Lua interpreter built on Java, which performs basic arithmetic operations and function calls in Lua.
 Grammar for the assignment is [here](resources/grammar.txt).

 The project is divided into 4 parts -